 My primary research interests revolve around situated uses of language in everyday life and institutional settings (e.g. English oral proficiency exams, small group meetings).
-It concerns the intersection of language, social interaction, and language learning and teaching.
+They concern the intersection of language, social interaction, and language learning and teaching.
 Drawing on Conversation Analysis (CA) as an analytic framework, I collect and examine recordings of social interactions and describe systematic conversational patterns that emerge from the detailed analysis of data.

 - Designing beginnings and endings of a turn-at-talk (turn-initial and final particles, in particular)